emilybache/Racing-Car-Katas/Cpp/README.md

 Binaries are put to "Cpp/Bin" folder.

 Build steps to generate makefiles:
-- Go to Cpp directory
+1. Go to Cpp directory
-- mkdir build
+2. mkdir build
-- cd build
+3. cd build
-- cmake ../Source
+4. cmake ../Source
-- make
+5. make

-On Windows for VS2012 use:
+On Windows for VS2012 replace step 3 by:
-- cmake -G"Visual Studio 12" ../Source
+- cmake -G"Visual Studio 12" ..\Source

-On mac for XCode use:
+On mac for XCode replace step 3 by:
 - cmake -G"XCode" ../Source

-For Eclipse 4.4 with CDT4 use:
+For Eclipse 4.4 with CDT4 replace step 3 by:
 - cmake -G"Eclipse CDT4 - Unix Makefiles" -D_ECLIPSE_VERSION=4.4 ../Source

-For CodeBlocks use:
+For CodeBlocks replace step 3 by:
 - cmake -G"CodeBlocks - Unix Makefiles" ../Source

-For CodeListe use:
+For CodeListe replace step 3 by:
 - cmake -G"CodeLite - Unix Makefiles" ../Source

 google "cmake generators" if you need something else.